xumgit/TestScript/cypress/testProjectOne/README.md

 # TestScript
-## Thanks for you coming, best wishes for you.
+## Thanks for you coming, Best wishes for you.

 ## You can got to follow url to further study:
 https://www.cnblogs.com/xumBlog/p/10991467.html